Take me back

 • Science Gallery London Great Maze Pond London, England, SE1 United Kingdom (map)

 Gutted is a script by artist Laura Wilson with screenwriter Alan Whiting, exploring connections between the digestive faculties of our bodies and the landscapes and ecosystems around us.
-Encouraging us to consider how we think and feel through our stomachs, this live performance at the Old Operating Theatre, situates the work in one of the oldest surviving operating theatres in Europe, a site resonating with Wilson's research for Gutted around surgical history, health and medicine.
+Encouraging us to consider how we think and feel through our stomachs, this live performance at the Old Operating Theatre, situated the work in one of the oldest surviving operating theatres in Europe, a site resonating with Wilson's research for Gutted around surgical history, health and medicine.

 Gutted by Laura Wilson was commissioned by Site Gallery in 2022, supported by the Jerwood New Work Fund and The Elephant Trust.
 Presented in partnership with East Gallery, Norwich University of the Arts.